On this page

 Dependent children and protection of children

-Where the sponsor has a conviction or an outstanding charge for an offence against a child, if the application includes a dependent family member under 18 years of age, the sponsorship cannot be approved (except in very limited circumstances).
-There is also a requirement that there is no compelling reason to believe that the grant of the visa would not be in the best interests of that dependant.
+It is also a requirement that there is no compelling reason to believe that the grant of the visa would not be in the best interests of that dependant.

-In order to assess the sponsorship application and the best interests of the child requirement, sponsors of children under 18 years of age are required to submit an Australian Federal Police (AFP) National Police Check and/or foreign police certificate/s, depending on the sponsor's circumstances.
+To assess the sponsorship application and the best interests of the child requirement, sponsors of applicants under 18 years of age are required to submit an Australian Federal Police (AFP) National Police Check and/or foreign police certificate/s, depending on the sponsor's circumstances.
 If the sponsor has spent a total of 12 months or more in Australia since turning 16 years of age, the sponsor must provide an AFP National Police Check.
 The sponsor must also provide police certificates from each country in which they have spent a total of 12 months or more in the last 10 years since turning 16 years of age.

 See: AFP National Police Checks

-Limits on further applications
+Limits on further visa applications in Australia

-The Minister for Immigration and Border Protection has issued a General Direction giving guidance to processing officers on the priority order in which family stream applications should be processed.
+The Minister for Immigration and Border Protection has issued a general direction giving guidance to processing officers on the priority order in which family stream applications should be processed.